mc-robinson/chain_joiner/README.md

 3. Use Modeller to create the actual homology model.

-NOTE: The way the alignment file is constructed is not guarenteed to work for every possible protein.
+NOTE: The way the alignment file is constructed in chain_joiner is not guarenteed to work for every possible protein.
 It is often a good idea to check the automatically generated alignment file if the output seems suspect.
 Also, the results of chain_joiner will not be that great if the loop is of substantial size.
 For this, more detailed homology modelling is likely needed.
+All of the mistakes are my own and not due to MODELLER.

 ### Usage ####